John Glavin (academic): Academic career

 His doctoral dissertation and subsequent publications focused on Victorian literature, especially Dickens.
 Through examining the numerous screen adaptations of works by Dickens, Glavin's academic focus shifted to examining how literature is adapted for the screen.

 Influences

 Former students who have identified Glavin's courses as foundational to their success as working professionals in the entertainment and writing industry include Jonathan Nolan, Nick Kroll, John Mulaney, Mike Birbiglia, Zal Batmanglij, Brit Marling, Andrew Morrison and R. F. Kuang.
-Nolan's Academy Award-nominated Memento includes the character named "John G." as a reference to the professor, who Nolan regarded as a mentor who formed the basis for him to pursue writing professionally.
+Nolan's Academy Award-nominated Memento includes the character named "John G." as a reference to the professor, whom Nolan regarded as a mentor who formed the basis for him to pursue writing professionally.